Hekstra-Lab/regroup/README.md

 For a full list of options and parameters, type `regroup --help` into your terminal.

+## Conventions
+Since `regroup` can process both DIALS experiment files and Precognition input files, it is important to make use of the current lab frame convention.
+The program will automatically infer the lab frame convention given the type of file input, but the user must be sure to provide the electric field direction (via the `--ef` flag) in the correct convention.
+The DIALS and Precognition conventions are related by (-x, -y, z), where the z-axis is the beam direction.
+You can use this transformation to convert a known direction in one convention to the other.

 ## What does it do?
 The user supplies a series of `.inp` files or an `.expt` file, which (among other things) describe the crystal orientation with an A matrix.
 The user also supplies the orientation of the electric field in the lab frame (via the `--ef` flag).
 Given the crystal orientation and the EF direction, `regroup` walks through the possible crystal facets to see which will have a facet-normal parallel to the electric field.
 Then, `regroup` walks through the possible subgroups of the spacegroup to find those that will preserve the direction of the facet-normal (as an idealized electric field vector) for all of their subgroup symops.